kaihendry/sg-hackandtell/README.md

 	deny from all

 Probably should be on some other non-www path, but where?

-`subs/list` is managed in its own private git repository

 ## Does not send a verification email to say whether one is subscribed or unsubscribed